-According to a 2017 national consumer survey, 25% of US adults seek out foods that are rich in probiotics and prebiotics.
+According to a 2017 national consumer survey, 25 percent of US adults seek out foods that are rich in probiotics and prebiotics.

 Nutrition trends are surging thanks to the growing consumer interest in wellness.
 Market research firm Packaged Facts recently released a report entitled “Probiotics and Prebiotics: Food and Beverage New Product Trends,” that identified millennials as the top consumers of probiotic and prebiotic products.
 The research survey found that a quarter of American adults are actively seeking foods with probiotics and prebiotics when grocery shopping.